kamino410/procam-calibration/README.md

 ## Additional Resource

+This repository utilize the stereo calibration method in OpenCV.
+See the OpenCV documentation for details on coordinate systems, calibration method and output parameters.

 This software calculates local homographies at around chessboard corners to estimate corresponding projector pixels with subpixel accuracy.
 This algorithm is based on the following paper.